aws-samples/aws-mobile-ios-notes-tutorial/tutorial/data.md

     ```

     * The file name pattern of graphql queries: :userinput:`./MyNotes/GraphQLOperations/notes-operations.graphql`
+    * Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions: **Y**
+    * Enter maximum statement depth: Enter the default
     * The file name for the generated code: :userinput:`NotesAPI.swift`
+    * Do you want to generate code for your newly created GraphQL API: **Y**

 You should now have a `NotesAPI.swift` file in the root of your project.